-Last month, Forbes contributor Chunka Mui posted an interesting article that addressed an upcoming study to be published in the Journal of Experimental Social Psychology.
+Forbes contributor Chunka Mui posted an interesting article that addressed a study published in the Journal of Experimental Social Psychology.
 The results of the study found that creativity negatively affected perceptions of leadership potential.
 In a series of experiments conducted among working adults in India and college students in the U.S., individuals perceived as “creative” were repeatedly seen as less effective leaders.

 The report also made a curious analogy between creative leadership and flightless birds.
 For example, the first characteristic of a bird we automatically identify is its ability to fly; birds without this attribute require more time and effort to categorize.
 In a similar psychological process, most of us might associate a leader with someone who diminishes uncertainty by promoting clear goals for the group.
 In contrast, expressing unproven creative solutions involves risk and uncertainty, often deviating from the status quo.
 The researchers suggest that much like the flightless bird, creative leaders might require greater cognitive effort to recognize.